Alexander Technique and Acting

 Don't know about you, but experiencing that kind of empowered freedom every day brings me incredible joy.

-What's your experience been with Alexander Technique?
+What's your experience been with Alexander Technique and Acting?

 I ❤ mail, so drop me a note